nhoffman/ungapatchka/README.rst

 installation
 ============

-Clone the project from the git repository and create a new project.
+Clone the project from the git repository to create a new project.
 You will need to choose a name for the project (let's say "myproject"), and for the main script ("runme")::